One of my fraternity brother’s stared into his cup. He looked up at me, his eyes empty windows:

 In 2007 my cofounder and I launched the company, an act not unlike giving birth in its level of all-consuming intensity.
 In 2008 we had to prove the company could work, working around the clock out of a stock-room that was also my bedroom to demonstrate brands could now be built online.
 In 2009 I went through the departure of that cofounder — my good friend and the creative visionary behind our brand.
 That went down at the same time as a relationship with a girlfriend bottomed out.
 A break-up, a personal friendship on the ropes, and professional divorce with that same friend, all at once.
 A triple whammy.
 I thought that was as bad as things could get.

 I was wrong.

 In 2010 I realized that there was no one to blame but myself, and that my own weaknesses in leadership were far more formidable than I had allowed myself see in an era of “blame it on someone else.”
 A protective self-narrative during conflict and duress sometimes obscures us from seeing the worst in ourselves.
-When the self-sustaining haze lifts, we may recognize in ourselves the flaws others saw in us at the time that we didn’t have the fortitude or courage to examine in the moment.
+When the self-sustaining haze lifts after that conflict has subsided, we may recognize in ourselves the flaws the other saw in us at the time that we didn’t have the emotional bandwidth to examine in the moment.

 To make matters worse: the company was running out of funds, we were nearly out of inventory as we migrated production, and the 100 angel investors we had tapped for $8 million in equity had given all they could.
 We were bleeding cash and our small-check funding model was no longer scalable.
 My cofounder had left, and now maybe I was going to screw the whole thing up.
 I thought the year he departed was the hardest thing I’d go through; in fact it was the unexpected realization that I might dishonor his dignity in leaving by failing as a follow-up that produced the deeper abyss.